-Since my hotel is so popular with weddings, availability was not so plentiful, especially within the next two years and ideally I did not want to go beyond 2 years.
-So in the end I had to sacrifice a Saturday for a Friday and forget about having my wedding in May, otherwise I would have had to wait to middle of 2020.
-So we went with 8th February, which is a Friday and now as it turns out I’m having a Winter Wedding, which I never thought I would have, but I’m still not compromising Christmas.
-So overall it all worked out well.
+The date we set with the initial hotel was the first free weekend in 2019, and we didn’t want a very long engagement, so in the end I had to sacrifice a Saturday for a Friday and forget about having my wedding in May, otherwise I would have had to wait to middle of 2020.
+So we went with 8th February, and as it happened we had a Winter Wedding, which I never thought I would have, but I’m still not compromising Christmas.

 A Significant Date